nullmastermind/inkscape-for-trace/src/ui/dialog/README.md

 ## Adding a new dialog

-In order to add a new dialog to a window, you have to call the method `new_dialog(Glib::ustring)` on the container inside the desktop of the window.
+In order to add a new dialog to a window, you have to call the method `new_dialog(unsigned int)` on the container inside the desktop of the window.
-The value is the id of the corresponding `DialogVerb` from `DialogVerb::perform` in `verbs.cpp` and similar methods for containers that have a different type of verb.
+The value is the code of the corresponding `DialogVerb` from in `verbs.cpp` and similar methods for containers that have a different type of verb.